Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 He views sneaker shopping as a way to connect with one of his two sons – 23-year-old Miguel Cheng, who shares his father’s love of sneakers.

 “He’s a lot like me.
 We recently went on a hunt for the Pigeon Dunk SB by Jeff Staple.
 My son spotted it online and we walked the streets of New York to locate the store.
-Sometimes, my wife gets really mad that I’ve spent all this money,” says the elder Cheng with a laugh.
+Sometimes, my wife gets really mad that I spend all this money,” says the elder Cheng with a laugh.

 His advice to other sneaker collectors?
-“Just buy what you love and don’t be too fixated on whether it is limited-edition or not,” he says.
+“Just buy what you love and don’t be too fixated on whether it is limited edition or not,” he says.

 “And have a nice time making friends.
 I met many people in the sneaker community who helped me with my business and introduced me to plenty of opportunities along the way.”